angristan/docker-riot/README.md

 ## Features

-- Based on Alpine Linux
+Note: Riot is not a server.
+This image only builds static ressources and serves them with Nginx.

+- Light! (*see below*)
+- Multi-stage build.
+Build on `node:8-alpine` and copy the built files to `nginx:stable-alpine`.
 - Running the latest stable version of [vector-im/riot-web](https://github.com/vector-im/riot-web), built from source

-Riot is not a server.
-This image only builds static ressources.
-Since the base image is nodejs, we're using [http-server](https://github.com/indexzero/http-server) to serve the content easily.

 ### Build-time variables